-Climate equity ensures the just distribution of the benefits of climate protection efforts and alleviates unequal burdens created by climate change.
-It works to balance access to key resources, while protecting underserved communities and populations from environmental hazards, regardless of race, income, or other characteristics.
+Climate equity involves the just distribution of the benefits of climate protection efforts and alleviating unequal burdens created by climate change.
+It means working to balance access to key resources, while protecting under-resourced communities and populations from environmental hazards, regardless of race, income, or other characteristics.

 While the benefits of energy are vast, its production has caused serious problems for underserved and fenceline communities.
 Scientists have concluded that greenhouse gases are the primary contributor of climate change.
 The absence of public and private investments in underserved communities, coupled with high-emitting facilities in fenceline communities has created a climate equity challenge.

 Low- and zero-emitting sources of energy that are expected to result from the current energy transition, along with deliberate and strategic community investments, will help to effectively address these challenges.